EnricoMi/publish-unit-test-result-action/README.md

     python-version: 3.8
 ```

-Start-up of the action is faster with `virtualenv` or `venv`, as well as `wheel` packages are installed.
+Start-up of the action is faster with `virtualenv` or `venv` package installed.

 ## Running as a composite action